apple-fritter/flowmark/README.md

   Having this as a simple Python library makes this easy in AI-related document pipelines.

-- As a **drop-in replacement library for Python's default [`textwrap`](https://docs.python.org/3/library/textwrap.html)** but with more options.
+- As a **drop-in replacement library for Python’s default [`textwrap`](https://docs.python.org/3/library/textwrap.html)** but with more options.
-  It simplifies and generalizes that library, offering better control over **initial and subsequent indentation** and **when to split words and lines**, e.g. using a word splitter that won't break lines within HTML tags.
+  It simplifies and generalizes that library, offering better control over **initial and subsequent indentation** and **when to split words and lines**, e.g. using a word splitter that won’t break lines within HTML tags.

 Other features: